joostkremers/ebib/docs/ebib-manual.md

 reads the text of the note from the file, it does not visit the file in a buffer.)

-Note also the default value of this option is only possible with Org files, so your notes must use Org mode for it to work.
-Showing the entire note in a separate buffer can be done with any format, but only works if you have set `ebib-layout` to `full` (the default, see the section [Window Management](#window-management)), because that is the only window layout that ensures that the note can be displayed without getting in the way.
+Note also displaying the note inline in the entry buffer is only possible with Org files, so your notes must use Org mode for it to work.
+Showing the entire note in a separate buffer can be done with any format, but only works if you use Ebib’s default window layout (see the section [Window Management](#window-management) for details), because that is the only window layout that ensures that the note can be displayed without getting in the way.

 # Managing a reading list